mikkokallio/bicep-workshop/docs/unit_1.md

 - Add to `main.bicep` an app service plan and app using the templates in https://learn.microsoft.com/en-us/training/modules/build-first-bicep-template/3-define-resources.
 - Observe the syntax.
 How does one of the resources reference the other?
-- Change the `name` of each new resource to `appla-xyz344n` and `app-xyz123213`, respectively.
-- Change the symbolic names of the two new resources to `xxx` and `yyy`, respectively.
-Deploy or run what-if.
-What happens?
-If any errors occur, fix references so that the code works again and you're able to deploy it.
-- Change the locations of both resources to `westeurope` and deploy.
-What happens?
-- Change the names of the resources to `xxx` and `yyy`, respectively, and change the locations of both resources to `westeurope`.
+- Change the names of the resources to `plan-[productname]` and `app-[productname]`, respectively, and change the locations of both resources to `westeurope`.
 After these changes, deploy.
-What happens?
 - Add a file share to the storage account using the same mechanism as the app service plan and app above.
 You can use the following code:
 ```
 resource fileShare 'Microsoft.Storage/storageAccounts/fileServices/shares@2021-04-01' = {